 Where did I excel?

-2. Be sure to include your skills / strengths that will be required for this task.
+2. Be sure to include the skills/strengths that will be required for this task.

 Think of an experience where you have used every skill.
 Don’t talk about all your skills.
 Pick your top 2 or 3.